-As at 31 December 2021, the Group had gross trade receivables of approximately RMB245,660,000 and allowance for doubtful debts of approximately RMB7,681,000.
+As at 31 December 2022, the Group had gross trade receivables of approximately RMB319,109,000 and allowance for doubtful debts of approximately RMB10,990,000.

-In general, the credit terms granted by the Group to customers ranged between 90 days to 180 days.
+In general, the credit terms granted by the Group to customers ranged between 30 days to 180 days.
 Management performed periodic assessments of the recoverability of trade receivables and the sufficiency of allowance for doubtful debts based on information including credit profile of different customers, ageing of the trade debtors, historical settlement records, subsequent settlement status, expected timing and amount of realisation of outstanding balances, and on-going trading relationships with the relevant customers.
-Management also considered forwardlooking information that may impact the customers' ability to repay the outstanding balances in order to estimate the expected credit losses for the impairment assessment.
+Management also considered forward-looking information that may impact the customers' ability to repay the outstanding balances in order to estimate the expected credit losses for the impairment assessment.

-We focused on this area because the impairment assessment of trade receivables under the expected credit losses model involved the use of significant management judgements and estimates.
+The inherent risk in relation to the impairment assessment of trade receivables is considered significant because the impairment assessment of trade receivables under the expected credit losses model involved the use of significant management judgements and estimates which were subjective.
+Therefore, we identified the impairment assessment of trade receivables as a key audit matter.